cake-tools/ConversionExportTool/README.md

   * Use the format 'dd-mm-yyyy' for both the start and end date (the dashes must be included)

 ## Instructions
-1. First execute the following command in your terminal `pip freeze -r requirements.txt`.
+1. First execute the following command in your terminal `pip install -r requirements.txt`.
 This will install all the necessary Python packages to run the tool.

 2. Configure your AWS credentials
   * In your terminal run `aws config`.
 It will ask you a few questions requiring you to provide an AWS access key and secret key as well as your default region.